zacharysparrow/connections-bot/README.md

 ** Most room for improvement is in choosing word definitions
 - Brute force works, but is too slow.
 Can speed up by
-	- clustering definitions
 	- faster code
 	- filtering out definitions that have low similarity scores
-	- Explicitly exclude connections that contain two definitions from the same word
 	- Identify pairs of points that are too far apart to be connected and don't iterate through those
-	- Greedy Approach (as described before): This remains a very efficient option.
-Start with the closest pair, then iteratively add the point that best reduces the average distance of the growing set.
-While not guaranteed to be optimal, it's fast.
-	- Cluster everything with fixed cluster size = 4, then pick the best of the lot that satisfies constraints?
 - Dictionary clearly missing some relevant definitions, mostly informal ones.
-A way to build in Wiki lookups?
+A way to build in Wiki lookups, expand dictionary?

 ** Other improvements
 - fine-tune LLM using semi-supervised clustering/metric learning techniques

 TODO:
-- some bug in selecting best group still
 - scrape puzzles
 - format puzzle database